jannikmi/timezonefinder/README.md

 In comparison to [tzwhere](https://github.com/mattbornski/tzwhere) I managed to speed up the queries by 100 - 180 times.
 Initialisation time and memory usage are significanlty reduced, while my algorithms yields the same results.
-In some cases tzwhere does not find anything and timezonefinder does, for example when the point is only close to a timezone.
+In some cases tzwhere even does not find anything and timezonefinder does, for example when the point is only close to a timezone.

-Similarities:
+__Similarities:__

 - results

 - data being used

-Differences:
+__Differences:__

 - the data is now stored in a memory friendly 35MB .bin and needed data is direclty being read on the fly (instead of reading and converting the 76MB .csv (mostly floats stored as strings!) into memory every time a class is created).